JasonJKi/StimulusResponseCorrelation/README.md

-Stimulus to Response, Canonical Correlated Analysis (STIM2RESPONSE-CCA)
+Stimulus to Response Correlation Analysis
 =====

 MATLAB package for canonoical correlation analysis for stimulus and brain response